spiral/docs/docs/en/advanced/attributes.md

 [Doctrine annotations](https://www.doctrine-project.org/projects/doctrine-annotations/en/1.10/index.html) to be used in the same project.

+> **Note:**
-This documentation uses the term "metadata" to refer to both "attributes" and "annotations".
+> This documentation uses the term "metadata" to refer to both "attributes" and "annotations".

 ## Installation